Sacred prostitution: Temple(s) of Aphrodite

 Athenaeus also alludes to the idea that many of Aphrodite’s temples and sanctuaries were occupied by temple prostitutes.
-These prostitutes were known to practice sexual rituals in different cities which included Corinth, Magnesia, and Samos.
+These prostitutes were known to practise sexual rituals in different cities which included Corinth, Magnesia, and Samos.

-Signs of Sacred Prostitution within Minoan Crete
+Signs of sacred prostitution within Minoan Crete

 Some evidence of sacred prostitution was evident in Minoan Crete.
-The building in question is known as the “East Building”, but was also referred to as “the House of the Ladies” by the excavator of the building.
+The building in question is known as the "East Building", but was also referred to as "the House of the Ladies" by the excavator of the building.
 Some believe that the architecture of this building seemed to reflect the grooming needs of women, but could also have been a brothel for high status individuals.

 The structure of the interior of the building seemed to suggest that the building was used for prostitution.
 Large clay vats typically used for bathing were found within the building, along with successive doors within the corridors.
 The successive doors suggested privacy, and within the time period, was associated with two functions: storage of valuable goods and protection of the private moments of its residents.
 Because the ground floors were found practically empty, the possibility that the building was used for prostitution increases.

-There were also religious embellishments found within the “East Building”, such as vases and other vessels that seemed to be connected to religious rituals.
+There were also religious embellishments found within the "East Building", such as vases and other vessels that seemed to be connected to religious rituals.
 The vessels were covered in motifs related to sacrilegious rituals, such as the sacral knot and the image of birds flying freely.
 The functions of the vessels would have been offering food or liquid in relation to the rituals.
-Combining these two factors together, it is a possibility that sacred prostitution existed within this building.
+Combining these two factors, it is a possibility that sacred prostitution existed within this building.